CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise4.md

 In this exercise, you will explore various deployment and publishing options for your AI-powered solution.
 The focus will be on integrating Retrieval-Augmented Generation (RAG) with custom platforms, with an emphasis on deploying the solution to a public demo website.
 Authentication will be removed in this exercise because the application will be deployed as a public website.
 You will explore available publishing channels, such as Teams, Slack, and others, but in this exercise, you will configure and publish the app specifically to the Demo Website channel.

-## Exerccise Objectives
+## Exercise Objectives

-- Task 1: Integrating RAG with custom platform
+- Task 1: Integrating RAG with the custom platform

 ### Task 1: Integrating RAG with Custom Platforms